-Runtime schema inspection
+Runtime schema introspection

 Thanks to the type-safe table classes generated by drift, writing SQL queries in Dart is simple and safe.
 However, these queries are usually written against a specific table.
 And while drift supports inheritance for tables, sometimes it is easier to access tables reflectively.
 Luckily, code generated by drift implements interfaces which can be used to do just that.